Post-Betrayal Syndrome

 Infographic

 As a result, betrayal trauma comes from prolonged emotional abuse, gaslighting, and manipulation, not to mention routine lying and infidelity.
 This may lead to post-betrayal syndrome, a combination of devastation, loss of reality (because of constant invalidation and gaslighting), and typical or atypical grief reactions.
 Cognitive dissonance rules.
+The trauma bond is hard to break.

 Pain often becomes the story, and the story can become the source of the pain.
 At some point, as with grief, we must move beyond betrayal and learn to trust again.